-Netflix’s “Outer Banks” is a teen mystery drama about a group of working-class friends, known as Pogues, living in the Outer Banks of North Carolina.
-The sun-drenched series follows the Pogues in their search for answers surrounding the missing father of their ringleader, John B., and a buried treasure tied to the disappearance.
+Netflix’s “Outer Banks” is a teen mystery drama about a group of working-class friends, known as the Pogues, living in the Outer Banks of North Carolina.
+The sun-drenched series follows the Pogues in their search for answers surrounding the sudden disappearance of John B’s father—and a buried treasure at the heart of the mystery.

 “Outer Banks” was created by Josh and Jonas Pate, and Shannon Burke, who also serve as executive producers.
 Jonas Pate is the showrunner.
-The series began filming on May 1, 2019 in Charleston, South Carolina, and premiered on Netflix on April 15, 2020, quickly becoming the most popular item on the streaming platform.
+The series began filming on May 1, 2019 in Charleston, South Carolina, and premiered on Netflix on April 15, 2020—quickly becoming the most popular choice on the streaming platform.
+The show was renewed for a second season in July 2020.

 In its first season, “Outer Banks” starred: